-TDP stalls administrative decentralisation bill in council
+TDP stalls administrative decentralisation Bill in council

+Kia’s next vehicle can be either a plush people mover or party central on wheels.
+But can the Carnival take ...

-The Opposition Telugu Desam Party (TDP) stalled the AP administrative decentralisation bill in the legislative council on Tuesday.
+The Opposition TDP stalled the AP administrative decentralisation Bill in the legislative council on Tuesday.

-The bill, passed by the State Assembly late on Monday night, provides for the setting up three capitals in Visakhapatnam, Kurnool and Amaravati as the executive, judicial and legislative capitals, respectively.
+The State Assembly had passed the Bill on Monday providing for making Visakhapatnam, Kurnool and Amaravati the executive, judicial and legislative capitals respectively.
+The Bill was sent to the council.

-The TDP has given a notice under Rule 71 Motion and demanded that a debate should be allowed before the tabling of the bill.
-The Speaker has permitted debate on the bill.
+TDP has given a notice under Rule 71 Motion and demanded that a debate should be allowed before the tabling of the Bill.
+The speaker has permitted debate on the Bill.

-The passage of the bill in the council is not mandatory as the Government can go ahead by treating it as `Deemed to Be Passed’ even if it is rejected by the TDP in the council.
+Even after the Chairman of the council had approved TDP’s request for a debate, it could not be conducted as the ruling YSR Congress Party members protested againt the Speaker’s decision.

+TDP leaders continued to protest against decentralisation move.
+Jayadev Galla, Member of Parliament from TDP who was arrested yesterday while he was protesting was produced before the magistrate who remanded him to judicial custody, however, he was later released on bail.

-Meanwhile, the State Government has reversed its decision to hold Republic Day celebrations in Visakhapatnam on January 26.
-Orders have been issued to officials to make arrangements for the fete in the Indira Gandhi Municipal Stadium in Vijayawada.
+Meanwhile, the State government has reversed its decision to hold Republic Day celebration in Visakhapatnam.
+Orders have been issued for the programme to be held in Vijayawada.

+Kia’s next vehicle can be either a plush people mover or party central on wheels.
+But can the Carnival take ...

+The services offered by Vistara in its premium economy cabin compare well with those of more established ...

 There's a lot of hard work behind that cheery namaste or 'welcome aboard' that the cabin crew greet us with.